Let's figure it out!

 With torque sensing the ebike has a measure of how hard you are pedaling and can give a more nuanced amount of power based on your effort.
 It can feel very responsive like you are very powerful.
 That said, you can get close to this same feeling with basic pedal assist if you are adding a lot of effort and not just letting the motor do all of the work.
 Some riders have a definite preference for one or the other.
 Not all bikes are candidates for torque sensing and you may find that you are trading off more important capabilities to get it.
 Our most popular mid-drive motors, the Bafang BBSHD and BBS02 are pedal assist and throttle motors.
 They do not have torque sensing capabilities.
 They are very powerful, silent and robust motors.
 The lighter weight TongSheng TSDZ2 does have torque sensing for those that don't need that extra power and ultra-quiet of the.Bafang motors.
 The new line of motors from CYC Motors all have torque sensing and have more power than the TSDZ2.
 If you are looking at a hub motor, torque sensing is possible using the Cycle Analyst and a torque sensor in the bottom bracket.
 These are limited to bikes that can be adapted to a 68mm threaded bottom bracket.

 If you are new to ebikes and this is a bit confusing, don't worry.
-Torque sensing is much less important than other factors in making your decisions.
-You will actually be thrilled with any of our conversion solutions but more important than features like torque sensing are the bike you start with and the kind of riding you want to do.
-Just fill out our conversion questionnaire, tell us your preferences, and we can advise you on the best approach.
+Torque sensing provides a more refined riding experience but you will actually be thrilled with any of our conversion solutions.
+The most important questions are the bike you start with and the kind of riding you want to do.
+Just fill out our conversion questionnaire and book an appointment, tell us your preferences, and we can advise you on the best approach.